By Eric Johnson

 But those stories are not true.”

-Nobody will ever confuse this book as a contender to win the Pulitzer Prize.
-For example, despite his writing/broadcast career on a local Utah news station while serving as an adjunct journalism professor at the church-owned Brigham Young University, Packer would have benefitted from having a good editor on his 380-page work.
-Indeed, there are dozens of grammatical and spelling mistakes littered throughout the book that should have been discovered by even an average editor.
+Nobody will ever confuse this book as a possible contender to win the Pulitzer Prize.
+It’s not perfectly written.
+For example, despite his writing/broadcast career on a local Utah news station while serving as an adjunct journalism professor at the church-owned Brigham Young University, Packer would have benefitted from having a good editor mark up his 380-page work.
+Indeed, there are dozens of grammatical and spelling mistakes littered throughout the book.

 A pitcher for the St. Louis Cardinals?